 |21.9.2023||3.30 pm – 7.30 pm||Traceability Management / Enterprise Architecture and DDD||remote|

 |29.9.2023||3.30 pm – 7.30 pm||Product Vision and User Story Mapping||SAP|

 Applications are only possible by applying over our chair's application tool (accessible inside the university network or per VPN only).
 If you are applying for IS 613 and IS 615, one application is sufficient but indicate that you're applying for both courses.
 Only within the period listed below is an application possible!

 This page will be updated as soon as changes occur.
-Confirmations will be sent on Friday, September 28, 2020.
-Cancellation is possible until September 29, 2020 (after the kick-off event).
+Confirmations will be sent on Monday, 04 September 2023.
+Cancellation is possible until 10 September 2023.